Who’s Writing this Blog?

 Who am I?

-I’m George Simmers, just retired from teaching English in comprehensive schools for many years.
-Not wanting to drift into intellectual mouldiness during my retirement, I decided to do what I should have done thirty years ago, and am now enrolled on PhD research at Brookes University in Oxford.
-My subject is the fiction of the Great War (That’s the fiction they were writing at the time and just after, not modern novels about the war).
+I’m George Simmers, who in 2005 retired from teaching English in a comprehensive school.
+Not wanting to drift into intellectual mouldiness during my retirement, I decided to do what I should have done thirty years before, and began PhD research at Oxford Brookes University.
+My subject was the fiction of the Great War (That’s the fiction they were writing at the time and just after, not modern novels about the war).

-This means that I spend a lot of my time reading novels (and memoirs and magazines and comics) of the period 1914-1928, gathering insights into the way that soldiers and ex-soldiers were portrayed.
-I’m lucky to live near Oxford, and once or twice a week I spend a day in the astonishing Bodleian Library, whose dedicated staff (I think of them as myopic gnomes scurrying through vast dark subterranean book-stacks, just for me) dig out the most astonishing material.
+I have therefore spent a lot of my time reading novels (and memoirs and magazines and comics) of the period 1914-1930, gathering insights into the way that soldiers and ex-soldiers were portrayed.
+I’m lucky to live near Oxford, and once or twice most weeks I have spent a day or twoin the astonishing Bodleian Library, whose dedicated staff (I think of them as myopic gnomes scurrying through vast dark subterranean book-stacks, just for me) dig out the most astonishing material.
 Sometimes I order a book and am presented a cardboard box.
 I open it to find a ninety-year old book nestling inside, in its pristine dust-jacket.
 I wonder if I’m the first to open the book since 1915.

 So why blog?

-Reading this extraordinary material, I find a lot of interesting stuff that won’t find a place in my thesis or anything else that I’m likely to publish or share in other ways.
+Reading this extraordinary material, I find a lot of interesting stuff that hasn’t found a place in my thesis or anything else that I’m likely to publish or share in other ways.
 On the off-chance that someone else might be interested in the things that catch my eye, and the ideas that strike me, I thought I’d put some of them online and see what happens.

 Where else am I online?